karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 | Critical                | 426.404  | 9.499           |
 | Independent grids       | 56.307   | 1.254           |

 Right away, we can see that atomic operations and critical sections are much, much slower than our baseline.
 An 8x performance penalty is unacceptable.
-I don't know enough about the implementation of atomic operations or mutexes on x86 processors to take a guess as to why their performance is so bad.
+I don't know enough about the implementation of atomic operations or mutexes on x86 processors to take a guess as to why their performance is so bad, but these results reveal that they should be used sparingly whenever possible.
 The slight performance degradation in the independent grids approach is easily explained by caching; running this test with a smaller grid size but higher supersampling gives virtually identical results for the unsafe and independent grid runs.
+Assuming the system has enough RAM to fit all the extra copies of the grid, this approach is by far the best for avoiding race conditions.

 More to come!
 I'm writing this in my free time.

-[^1]: Tests performed on an Intel Core i5-4460 with 8 GB DDR3-1866 and EVGA GeForce GTX 970 with 347.52 drivers on Windows 8.1 Pro x64.
+[^1]: Tests performed on an Intel Core i5-4460 with 8 GB DDR3-1866 and an EVGA GeForce GTX 970 with 347.52 drivers on Windows 8.1 Pro x64.